tokio-rs/prost/README.md

   But it is possible to place `serde` derive tags onto the generated types, so the same structure can support both `prost` and `Serde`.

-2. **Looks like a lot of field annotations.
-Can those be simplified?**

-  Probably.
-Effort has not yet been spent on reducing the number of annotations.
-  The recommended way of using `prost` is through [`prost-build`](prost-build), in which case the annotations are never seen.

 ## License